 Joining for knitting in the roundKnitted Hat Pattern

-Using the cable cast on or the thumb method, cast on 101 stitches.
+Using the long tail cast on, cast on 101 stitches.
 It is important not to cast on too tightly, the edge of the hat needs to stretch easily.
 The stitches should fit comfortably round a 40cm circular needle if you want to knit the first stage on a single circular knitting needle.
 Alternatively divide the stitches between 2 circular needles or 3 double pointed needles.

 Whatever your chosen method, ensure the stitches aren't twisted.
 Put the first and last stitch together at the end of the left needle and place a marker to indicate the beginning of the round.